• Skip to main content

 • 1 head broccoli washed and cut into bite sized florets

-• 4 carrots peeled and sliced into julienne slices, approximately 1" long
+• 4 medium carrots peeled and sliced into julienne slices, approximately 1" long

 • 1 large red onion chopped